 - graduation of CPA class

 Thirty days prior to the beginning of the CPA, the Police Department will make applications available.
-Anyone interested can, at any time, call the Police Department or email William King or Lt.
-Harris.
+Anyone interested can, at any time, call the Police Department.
 Space is limited to the first fifteen qualified applicants.

 - Must be a legal resident, property owner, or working in the City of Emporia